cleanlab/cleanlab-studio/docs/source/concepts/cl_columns.rst

 .. _is_high_confidence_given_label:
 ``is_high_confidence_given_label``
 ---------------
-Contains a boolean value, with ``True`` indicating that the given label of the sample is likely to be correct, so the sample can be safely used in downstream tasks.
+Contains a boolean value, with ``True`` indicating that the given label of the sample is highly likely to be correct, so the sample can be safely used in downstream tasks.

 Near Duplicates
 ===============
+*Note: Near-duplicates are not computed for tabular-type datasets.*
 .. _is_near_duplicate:
 ``is_near_duplicate``
 ----------------